 To open a chart, click the chart name in the upper right corner.

-The chart editor displays, where you can modify the chart queries and display properties.
+In the chart editor displays, you can modify the chart queries and display properties.

 Selecting Chart Time Windows

 You can select time windows for individual charts in a few different ways.

 The chart time bar displays in the upper-right corner of a chart when you hover over the chart.
 The magnifying lenses allow you to quickly increase or decrease the time window.
 You can also adjust the time window by clicking 2h, 6h, 12h, 1d, or 8d.

 If the chart is not displaying live data, a GO LIVE link displays to the left of the time bar.

 Here’s a shorcut for zooming into a time window: